 Reaching the $1 Billion valuations is the dream of every business.
 However, the journey to reach unicorn status is harder than said, especially if a non-funded startup covers it.
 According to a report, 1 in every 5 million non-funded startups gets unicorn status.
 While every business chases the mark of $1 billion, they either fail or quit the journey midway.

 India has currently the third-largest startup ecosystem in the world, with 21 unicorns valued at $73.2 billion, yet 80-90% of startups fail during the first five years of being opened.
 Wondering why startups fail?
-We found some major reasons why startups won’t last.
+There are various reasons why startups fail, including market problems, poor team management, lack of funds, and cash flow issues.
+In fact, poor cash flow and insufficient funds

-Besides market problems and poor team management, there are many other reasons why do startups fail.
-Most startups often fail due to poor cash flow and lack of funds.
+Why do startups fail?
+Besides market problems and poor team management, there are many other reasons that contribute to startup failures, such as poor cash flow and lack of funds.
 Startup failure due to competition is most likely to happen when the startup remains in the competition for three to five years.

 In this post, we will elaborate on some possible reasons why do startups fail.
 Let’s dig deep into the subject and do a pre-failure post-mortem.